Sunday, April 26, 2020

 *shudders*

-Back then, small towns in Western Kentucky had *nothing* going on.
+then, small towns in Western Kentucky had *nothing* going

 "Commerce" amounted to a Super 8 motel, a few gas stations, and fast food.